VoiSmart/pjsip-android-builder/README.md

 Easily build PJSIP for Android, by using a Linux virtual machine

 ## Purpose
-I needed a fast and easily replicable build system to build PJSIP http://www.pjsip.org/ library for Android, without having to deal with compilation issues every time and waste a lot of time reading docs and forums.
-So, I thought of making a Linux virtual machine and make some scripts to easily download all the requirements and configure it to be a complete build environment, without affecting my computer which has already plenty of developer stuff on it :D
+I needed a fast and easily replicable build system to build PJSIP http://www.pjsip.org/ library for Android, without wasting a lot of time reading docs and forums every time.
+So, I thought of making a Linux virtual machine and make some scripts to easily download all the requirements and configure it to be a complete build environment.
 If you want to contribute, your help is really appreciated :)

 ## Setup